Llevi Noel: Toronto Argonauts

 On January 10, 2018, it was announced that Noel had signed an extension through to the 2019 season.
 For the 2018 season, Noel became a regular fixture on the offence as he played in all 18 regular season games and had a career-high 47 catches for 512 yards and one touchdown.
 He continued to play on special teams and recorded 11 special teams tackles.
 On July 21, 2018, he also recovered a fumble from Winnipeg's punt returner, Kevin Fogg, and returned it 49 yards for his first fumble return touchdown.
 He also recorded his first career rushing attempt this year with a two-yard carry against the Saskatchewan Roughriders on September 22, 2018.

 In 2019, Noel started the year with 23 catches for 209 yards and one touchdown in five games.
 However, he was injured in the sixth game and missed the first games of his career when he was placed on the six-game injured list following a July 25, 2020 loss to the Edmonton Eskimos.
 He returned after only a two-game absence, but was reduced to only six catches for 50 yards in the remaining 10 regular season games of the season.
 He again had a presence on special teams as he notched 21 special teams tackles in 16 games, which was the fifth-highest in the league.
 For the third time in his four seasons, the Argonauts failed to qualify for the playoffs.

 On February 10, 2020, Noel signed a one-year contract extension with the Argonauts.
 However, the 2020 CFL season was cancelled due to the COVID-19 pandemic in Canada, so he re-signed with the team on December 11, 2020 to stay with the Argonauts for the 2021 season.
 However, he sat out the entire year due to injury and became a free agent upon the expiry of his contract on February 8, 2022.

 Ottawa Redblacks

 On February 8, 2022, it was announced that Noel had signed with the Ottawa Redblacks.
 He dressed in six games for the Redblacks, but did not record any statistics.

 Edmonton Elks

 On July 25, 2022, it was announced that Noel had been traded to the Edmonton Elks.
 He became a free agent upon the expiry of his contract on February 14, 2023.

 Hamilton Tiger-Cats

 On February 15, 2023, it was announced that Noel had signed with the Hamilton Tiger-Cats.
+On May 14, 2023 the Ti-Cats placed Noel on the retired list.